Bible translations into Japanese: Jesuit missions

-Japanese Bible translation began when Catholic missionaries (Kirishitan) entered Japan in 1549, and Jesuits published portions of the New Testament in Kyoto, in 1613, though no copy survives.
-Exactly how much was translated by the Jesuit Mission is not confirmed.
-It would seem that at least Gospels for the Sundays of the year and other Bible pericopes were translated.
-Shortly afterwards, however, Christianity was banned and all the missionaries were exiled.
-That translation of the Bible is now lost.
+Japanese Bible translation began when Catholic missionaries (Kirishitan) entered Japan in 1549.
+In 1613, Jesuits published portions of the New Testament in Kyoto, though no copies survive.
+Gospels for the Sundays of the year and other Bible pericopes were translated, but it is unknown exactly how much else was translated.
+This translation of the Bible is now lost.
+Shortly afterwards, Christianity was banned and the missionaries were exiled.

 Protestant missionaries

 Work on translation started outside Japan in the 19th century by Protestant missionaries interested in Japan.
 Karl Gutzlaff of the London Missionary Society translated the Gospel of John in Macau in 1837, referring to the Chinese version of Robert Morrison (Chinese Shentian Shengshu 神天聖書).
 Bernard Jean Bettelheim, who had been a missionary in the Ryūkyū Kingdom (Okinawa) and who had been exiled, translated the Bible to Ryūkyūan and published the Gospel of Luke and John, Acts of the Apostles and the Epistle to the Romans in Hong Kong in 1855.
 Japan re-opened in 1858, and many missionaries came into the country.
 They found that intellectuals could read Chinese texts easily, so they used Chinese Bibles at first.
-However, the proportion of intellectuals was only in the region of 2% and in order to spread their religion across the country more effectively, a Japanese Bible became necessary.
+However, the proportion of intellectuals was only about 2%; thus, in order to spread their religion across the country more effectively, a Japanese Bible became necessary.

 A bilingual version of the Gospel of Luke was published in 1858.
 Intended for missionary use in Japan, it contained a revision of Bettelheim's Luke next to the Chinese Delegates' Bible version.
-Due to its heavy Ryūkyūan flavor it proved just as unsuitable as Chinese-only Bibles.
-After immigrating to the United States, Bettelheim continued work on his translations, and newly revised editions of Luke, John, and the Acts, now closer to Japanese than Ryūkyūan, were published posthumously in Vienna in 1873–1874 with the assistance of August Pfizmaier.
+Because the translation was heavily influenced by Ryukyuan languages, it proved just as unsuitable as Chinese-only Bibles.
+After immigrating to the United States, Bettelheim continued work on his translations, and newly revised editions of Luke, John, and the Acts now closer to Japanese than Ryūkyūan, were published posthumously in Vienna in 1873–1874 with the assistance of August Pfizmaier.

 Meiji Original Version, 1887

-A translation was done by James Curtis Hepburn, of the Presbyterian Mission, and Samuel Robbins Brown, of the Reformed Church of America.
+A translation was done by James Curtis Hepburn of the Presbyterian Mission and Samuel Robbins Brown of the Reformed Church of America.
 It is presumed that Japanese intellectual assistants helped translate Bridgman and Culbertson's Chinese Bible (1861) into Japanese, and Hepburn and Brown adjusted the phrases.
 The Gospels of Mark, Matthew and John were published in 1872.
 Hepburn's project was taken over by a Missionary Committee, sponsored by the American Bible Society, British and Foreign Bible Society and the Scottish Bible Society in Tokyo.
 Their New Testament and Old Testament, called the Meiji Original Version (明治元訳聖書 meiji genyaku seisho, "Meiji era Original Translation of Scripture"), was published in 1880 and 1887 respectively.
 They translated from a Greek text as well as the King James Version.